British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

    (b) determining the office that will exercise any of the duties or functions under an enactment;

-   (c) transfering duties and functions from one office to another;
+   (c) transferring duties and functions from one office to another;

    (d) determining or change the name of an office.